 SRC Chapter 205.010(d) sets forth the following criteria that must be met before approval can be granted to a tentative subdivision plan.
-The following subsections are organized with approval criteria shown in bold italic, followed by findings of fact evaluating the proposal for conformance with the criteria.
+The following subsections are organized with approval criteria shown in bold italic, followed by findings of fact upon which the City Council's decision is based.
 Lack of compliance with the following approval criteria is grounds for denial of the tentative plan or for the issuance of conditions of approval to satisfy the criteria.